Indigenous Peoples

 National Indigenous History Month and Indigenous Reads Campaign

-This year marks Canada’s seventh annual Indigenous Reads campaign.
+Each year, Canada marks National Indigenous History Month with the Indigenous Reads Campaign.
 Works by First Nations, Inuit, and Métis authors broaden our understanding of Indigenous issues, cultures, and history and are a form of recognition, celebration, and reconciliation.
 As we walk the path of reconciliation, we must listen, learn, and be guided by the voices of Indigenous peoples.

 Six Nations Polytechnic College